Two nights ago, I deleted everything.

 Destruction as Design

 Nietzsche burned early drafts.
 Michelangelo destroyed sketches.
 Leonardo left thousands of pages unfinished.
-The act of deletion is not a failure of recordkeeping.
-It is a reassertion of agency.
+The act of deletion is a reassertion of agency.

-In design, we speak of subtraction as refinement.
+In design, folks talk about subtraction as refinement.
 A sculptor chips away everything that is not the figure.
 A musician cuts a line that clutters the melody.
 But in knowledge work, we hoard.
 We treat accumulation as a virtue.

 But what if deletion is the truer discipline?

 I don’t think I want a map of everything I’ve ever read.
 I want a mind free to read what it needs.
 I want memory that forgets gracefully.
-I want ideas that resurface not because I indexed them, but because they mattered.
+I want ideas that resurface because they mattered, not just because an index card was forced to the forefront by some complex system of levers and pulleys.

 What does it feel like to start again?

-I write knowing it may disappear.
-I highlight books knowing the highlights will fade.
+I write knowing it may disappear, and I highlight books knowing the highlights will fade.
 I trust that what matters will return, will find its way to the surface.
 I no longer worship the permanence of text.

 There is a Hebrew word: “zakhor.”
 It means both memory and action.
-To remember, in this tradition, is not to recall a fact.
-It is to fulfill an ethical obligation.
-To make the past present through attention.
+To remember, in this tradition, is to fulfill an ethical obligation; to make the past present through attention.

 My new system is, simply, no system at all.
 I write what I think.
 I delete what I don’t need.
 I don’t capture everything.
 I don’t try to.
 I read what I feel like.
-I think in conversation, in movement, in context.
-I don’t build a second brain.
-I inhabit the first.
+I think in conversation, movement, and context.
+I don’t and I won’t build a second brain.
+I just want to get a whole lot better at inhabiting the first.
 Drawing on something DHH (37Signals) told me a couple of years ago, I’ve started keeping a single note called WHAT where I write down a handful of things I have to remember.
 The important bits will find their way back.

 I don’t want to manage knowledge.
 I want to live it.

 I still love Obsidian.
 And I’m planning on using it again.
 From scratch.
-And with a deeper level of curation and care - not as a second brain, but as a workspace for the one I already have.
+And with a deeper level of curation and care - as a workspace for the brain I already have.